meshtastic/meshtastic/docs/getting-started/flashing-esp32.md

 :::important
 You may need to install a driver from Silicon Labs for the [CP210X USB to UART bridge](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)

-Some newer boards may require the drivers for the [CH9102](http://www.wch.cn/downloads/CH343SER_ZIP.html) or [Direct Download](https://github.com/Xinyuan-LilyGO/CH9102_Driver) for Windows 7.
+Some newer boards may require the drivers for the [CH9102 Windows](http://www.wch.cn/downloads/CH343SER_ZIP.html) or [Direct Download](https://github.com/Xinyuan-LilyGO/CH9102_Driver) for Windows 7.
+For [CH9102 Mac](http://www.wch.cn/downloads/CH34XSER_MAC_ZIP.html).
+Click the big blue button with the down arrow.
+Be sure to open up the application and click "Install" after the package is installed.
+Also, reboot.
 :::

 <Tabs